fpagliughi/sockpp/src/addresses.md

 int bind(int socket, const struct sockaddr *address, socklen_t address_len);
 ```

-Here, essentialy, the `bind()` call takes a socket descriptor and an address.
+Here, essentially, the `bind()` call takes a socket descriptor and an address.
 The address is provided as a pointer to a struct and the length of the struct, noting that the addresses from different families can be of different length.

 The `sockaddr` struct is usually defined something like this: